Nesper94/Metabiome/documentation/source/tutorial.rst

 The first time you use HUMAnN, you must download two databases, ChocoPhlAn and a translated search database (UniRef), see `HUMAnN documentation
 <https://github.com/biobakery/humann#5-download-the-databases>`_ for more info
 about this.
-Here we will download the full ChocoPhlAn database and the full UniRef90 database by running the following commands:
+Here we will download the demo version of ChocoPhlAn database and the demo version of UniRef90 database by running the following commands:

 .. code-block:: bash